 Winter Maintenance

-West Sussex County Council Highways – winter gritting
+West Sussex County Council Highways – Winter Gritting

 Responsibility for salting and gritting both the roads and pavements rests with West Sussex County Council.
 The Highway’s gritting lorries work around the clock to keep the main transport links open treating 1,600km of the county’s roads as part of their precautionary salting network.
-West Sussex County Council are not able to undertake any of the following:
+West Sussex County Council is not able to undertake any of the following:

-• Hand treat footways / cycle ways or precincts
+• Hand treat footways / cycle ways or precincts.

 • Treat private, third party or non-highway land.

-• Refill salt bins / replace Hippo Bags when stocks are critical
+• Refill salt bins / replace Hippo Bags when stocks are critical.

 Gritting Routes